GuildOfWeavers/genSTARK/README.md

 There are a couple of things to note about input injection:

 1. The number of input sets must be a power of 2 (e.g. 2, 4, 8, etc.).
-If you need generate a proof for a different number of input sets, you can just pad them (e.g. if you have 15 input sets, just add a dummy 16th set).
+If you need to generate a proof for a different number of input sets, you can just pad them (e.g. if you have 15 input sets, just add a dummy 16th set).
 2. When you use multiple input sets, the degree of the calculation is increased by 1.
 This is handled automatically, so - you don't need to do anything differently, but still a good thing to be aware of.

 ## Verifying proofs